 Hiking with Little Armored Ones at Colorado Bend

 Address: 2236 Park Hill Dr, Bend, TX 76824

 Fees: $5 if you do not have a Texas State Parks Pass

 No other park around Texas Hill Country has shown us as many armadillos as Colorado Bend.
-We visited on a cloudy day during autumn and crossed paths with nearly 10 different little armored ones.
-Needless to say, our Rhodesian Ridgeback, Abbey, was ecstatic.
+Our first visit was on a cloudy day during autumn and we crossed paths with nearly 10 different little armored ones.
+Needless to say our Rhodesian Ridgeback, Abbey, was ecstatic.

 We hiked the dog friendly trails on the east side of the park to gather views of the Colorado River, and see the first few points of interest.
 You will need to cover a lot of ground inside this 5,300 acre park.
 The points of interest are scattered throughout Colorado Bend State Park, and will require more than 10 miles of hiking.

 Hiking Trails at Colorado Bend State Park

 Colorado Bend State Park has 14 hiking trails of varying distances and difficulty.
 The two which cover the most distance are the Lively Loop and Lemons Ridge Pass.
 The Lively Loop is the main trail on the west side of the park.
 Lemons Ridge Pass connects the Lively Loop to the River Trail, which runs along the Colorado River.

 Several trails have a significant amount of rocks and changes in elevation.
 Most are unsuitable for beginners except the River Trail, Spring Trail, Windmill Trail, and Gorman Road Trail.
 All other trails may be moderately challenging or greater.
 The most difficult trail is the Tinaja Trail.